zontd/blog/content/en/posts/StaticSiteGenerators/index.md

 ---
-title: Building a Blog on a Static Site Generator
+title: Building a Blog with a Static Site Generator
-date: 2024-01-12
+date: 2024-01-13
-description: testing
+description: Building a Blog with a Static Site Generator
 ---

 ## Introduction